Enginatics/Oracle-EBS-SQL/CAC Margin Analysis Account Summary/README.md

 # [CAC Margin Analysis Account Summary](https://www.enginatics.com/reports/cac-margin-analysis-account-summary/)
 ## Description:
-Shows the margin from the customer invoices and shipments, including the Sales and COGS accounts, based on the standard Oracle Margin table, cst_margin_summary.
+Report for the margin from the customer invoices and shipments, including the Sales and COGS accounts, based on the standard Oracle Margin table, cst_margin_summary.
 You first need to run the Margin Analysis Load Run request, to populate this table.
 /* +=============================================================================+
 -- |  Copyright 2006 - 2020 Douglas Volz Consulting, Inc.                        |
 -- |  All rights reserved.                                                       |